dhenryopen/FRC-2016/Development Tutorial for FRC - Part 1.md

 Oracle VirtualBox supports a variety of host operating systems including Windows, Linux and MacOS.
 Check the Oracle [support site](http://www.oracle.com/technetwork/server-storage/virtualbox/support/index.html) for the latest list.
 The tutorial was tested on Windows 10 Home (64-bit) with Oracle VirtualBox 5.0.10.

-**Tip:** if you have an older 64-bit personal computer, check to see if the CPU supports Intel's virtualization technology (VT), as this is required to run a 64-bit guest operating system.
+**Tip:** if you have an older 64-bit personal computer, check to see if the CPU supports Intel's virtualization technology (VT), as this is required to run a 64-bit guest operating system in VirtualBox.
 Intel's [Processor Identification Utility](https://downloadcenter.intel.com/downloads/eula/7838/Intel-Processor-Identification-Utility-Windows-Version?httpDown=https%3A%2F%2Fdownloadmirror.intel.com%2F7838%2Feng%2Fpidenu42.msi) can be used to determine if your CPU supports VT.   <u>If your computer's CPU does not support VT you'll need to install the 32-bit version of Ubuntu.</u>

 **Ubuntu**

 At the time of writing (November 2015), the most commonly used version of Ubuntu is [Ubuntu 14.04.03 LTS](http://releases.ubuntu.com/14.04/) ("Long Term Support"), also known as "Trusty Tahr".
 DVD images (.iso files) are available for both 64-bit ([ubuntu-14.04.3-desktop-amd64.iso](http://releases.ubuntu.com/14.04/ubuntu-14.04.3-server-amd64.iso)) and 32-bit ([ubuntu-14.04.3-desktop-i386.iso](http://releases.ubuntu.com/14.04/ubuntu-14.04.3-desktop-i386.iso)) versions of Ubuntu.
-There is no need to burn these to a physical DVD as VirtualBox can read the .iso file directly from disk.
+There's no need to burn these to a physical DVD as VirtualBox can read the .iso file directly from disk.

 ### Hardware

 **Host Machine**

 A laptop, PC or Mac with 2GB of *available* RAM should be enough for the tutorial.
 Disk space requirements as flexible.
 The base Ubuntu Desktop installation consumes about 5.5GB of disk space (including swap space); plan to allocate several GB more for applications and temporary files.
+At the end of the tutorial you'll have approximately 3GB of free space available.

 **USB Webcam**

-Modern Linux distributions have good support for USB-based webcams.
+Modern Linux distributions have built-in support for USB-based webcams.
 The [Ubuntu Webcam wiki](https://help.ubuntu.com/community/Webcam) provides a good overview.
 The tutorial was tested with a Logitech [HD Pro Webcam C920 HD](http://www.logitech.com/en-us/product/hd-pro-webcam-c920) which is available for under $80 USD.
-Other USB cameras should work, including webcams that included with recently-manufactured laptops.
+Other USB cameras should work, including webcams that are built into laptops.

+### Internet Access

-_You'll need to be connected to the internet to perform the tutorial_.
+You'll need to be connected to the Internet to perform software updates and package installations.

 ## Tasks